Persecution of Baháʼís: Current situation

 According to a US panel, attacks on Baháʼís in Iran have increased since Mahmoud Ahmadinejad became president.
 In the ten years following the 1979 revolution, more than 200 Baha'is were killed or executed, hundreds more were tortured or imprisoned, and tens of thousands lost jobs, access to education, and other rights – all solely because of their religious belief.
-Since 2005, more than 710 Baha'is have been arrested, and the number of Baha'is in prison has risen from fewer than five to a current figure of 136; roughly 600 more are engaged with the penal system: awaiting trial, for example, or awaiting sentencing.
-The incarcerated now include young mothers of nursing children (imprisoned with their infants).
-Since the summer of 2013, escalation of attacks has included both murder and attempted murder.
-These attacks are believed to be hate crimes that are religiously motivated.
+Since 2005, the number of Baha'is in prison or house arrest has risen to a current (January 2023) figure of 90; hundreds are awaiting trial or awaiting sentencing.

 In 2004, Iranian authorities demolished the shrine and grave site of Muhammad-Ali Barfurushi (Quddús), a Bábí leader.
 In late 2005, an anti-Baháʼí media campaign was launched in Iran, asserting that the religion was created by colonialist powers to subvert Islam and to subjugate the Muslim peoples of Iran.
 In 2006 Iranian officials arrested 54 Baháʼís, mostly young people, in Shiraz.
 In March and May 2008, the seven "senior members" who form the leadership of the Baháʼí community in Iran were arrested.
 Several agencies and experts and journals have published concerns about viewing the developments as a case of genocide: Roméo Dallaire, Genocide Watch, Sentinel Project for Genocide Prevention, the journals War Crimes, Genocide, & Crimes against Humanity and Journal of Genocide Research.
 A summary of 2013 incidents of prison sentences, fines and punishments showed that these were more than twice as likely to apply to Baháʼís as any other religious minority in Iran and that the total rate of such cases had gone up by 36% over 2012.